TobyLobster/multiply_test/README.md

 ![all results](results/6502_8x8=16_all.svg)

-Only one is *just* worthy of an orange dot, but it's only useful if you find you can afford 16 bytes but not 17:
+Only one is *just* worthy of an orange dot, but it's only useful in the unlikely scenario that you can afford 16 bytes but not 17:

 ![repeated addition results](results/6502_8x8=16_repeated_addition.svg)

-If you have 17 bytes, use binary multiplication instead (e.g. mult9 or mult11).
+With 17 bytes, it's better to use binary multiplication instead (e.g. mult9 or mult11).

 The booby prize for the least efficient multiply goes to mult70 at nearly 2000 cycles average.